carlos-ffs/confluent-dremio-flink-logs/README.md

 - **Disk**: 50GB+ free space
 - **Network**: Internet access for pulling container images

+> [!CAUTION]
+> This setup is configured to work on a local Kubernetes cluster.
+It is NOT intended for production use, but rather as a solution to quickly deploy a log analytics pipeline for testing and evaluation purposes.

 ## Setup Instructions

 ### Step 1: Fork This Repository